 configure script options:

-To join the ImageMagick community, try the discourse server.
+To join the ImageMagick community, try the discussion service.
 You can review questions or comments (with informed responses) posed by ImageMagick users or ask your own questions.
 If you want to contribute image processing algorithms, other enhancements, or bug fixes, open an issue.